ProfiiQus/Edge/README.md

 # Edge

+## Note

+This slightly edited version of Ghost Edge theme is being deployed to [antoninkrejci.com](https://antoninkrejci.com/) to server as my friend's personal page.

 A visually aesthetic theme designed for creative professionals.
 Showcase your works with minimal style and presentation.
 Completely free and fully responsive, released under the MIT license.

 **Demo: https://edge.ghost.io**